lokapal-xyz/lokapal-xyz/README.md

 ## Lokapal Projects

-### Devotion
+### Fealty
 **A crypto novel exploring the potential, struggles, and meaning of governance.**
-Devotion is Lokapal's primary creative project — a serialized Web3-native publication that blends narrative, research, and cultural reflection.
+Fealty is Lokapal's primary creative project — a serialized Web3-native publication that blends narrative, research, and cultural reflection.
 It aims to capture not only the technical dimensions of governance, but also their human, ethical, and symbolic significance.
-Through its chapters, Devotion explores how decentralization intersects with identity, community, and the future of collective action.
+Through its chapters, Fealty explores how decentralization intersects with identity, community, and the future of collective action.

 ### HowToDAO